CNES/ccsdsmo-malgo-examples/README.md

 identifying the object instances to its consumer to ensure that **only a single object instance identifier** is used for each object instance.

-In our case, this operation can be used in that way :
+In our case, this operation can be used in that way:

 ```go
 // Variable that defines the ArchiveService